 Drupal is among the most popular CMS’ currently available and is the preferred choice for government agencies, large associations, nonprofits, and many Fortune 500 companies.
 Simple for editors, powerful for administrators, secure, and accessible for everyone, Drupal is a one stop shop for all of your website needs.

 Popular sites using Drupal include United Institute of Peace, General Electric, eBay, The Economist, NCAA.com, HHS.gov, The Weather Channel, Tesla Motors, and Louvre Museum.
 See the full Drupal Showcase.

 Ideal Drupal Users

-For many of the reasons laid out in this page, Drupal is an ideal CMS for Government agencies, nonprofits, trade associations, education institutions, foundations, and large corporations.
+For many of the reasons laid out in this page, Drupal is an ideal CMS for Government agencies, nonprofits, trade associations, publications, foundations, and large corporations.
 Drupal is well suited for complex, content heavy, and high traffic websites, as well as those with large resource libraries and databases.

 Tools for Creating Content